I have set the Lord always before me; because He is at my right hand I shall not be moved. — Psalm 16:8, NKJV

 Ministers who are truly Christ’s representatives will be men of prayer.
 With an earnestness and faith that will not be denied, they will plead with God to strengthen and fortify them for service, and to sanctify their lips by a touch of the living coal, that they may know how to speak His words to the people.

 When men plead with the Lord as did Jacob, the results that were seen then will again be seen.
 Power will come from God in answer to the prayer of faith.

 It is a wonderful thing that we can pray effectually; that unworthy, erring mortals possess the power of offering their requests to God.
 What higher power can man desire than this,—to be linked with the infinite God?
 Feeble, sinful man has the privilege of speaking to his Maker.
 We may utter words that reach the throne of the Monarch of the universe.

 — Gospel Workers, p.254-258

-Dear Lord, I am erring and sinful, yet, You give me the privilege of praying to You, my Maker.
-I praise You for all the promises in Your Word and the power of divine grace that You have pledged for my deliverance.
+Dear Lord, though I am erring and unworthy, I have the privilege of lifting up my soul to You in prayer.
+I seek to be linked with You, my Maker.
+I lay hold of Your promises and the power of divine grace that You pledged for my deliverance.
 O Lord, give me strength, fortify me for Your service, sanctify my lips by the touch of the living coal that I may know how to speak Your words to others.